Lyoshikawa3914/CalorieCalculator/README.md

 # CalorieCalculator
-Javascript, HTML, CSS
+-Javascript, HTML, CSS
-A calorie calculator to help people determine how many calories to consume based on their activity level
+-A calorie calculator to help people determine how many calories to consume based on their activity level

 Website: https://lyoshikawa3916.github.io/main